Need a hand in running your section or what to expect from your officers? Guidebooks and Officer Handbooks are available for download.

 - Social events (fundraisers, trivia night, bowling, picnics, etc)

+Student Sections are required to hold at least four (4) meeting each year, one of which shall be the annual meeting.
 The frequency of meetings and social activities of a student section will depend on student composition of your section.
 A section whose membership is primarily graduate students will find its members are occupied with thesis matters and monthly or bi-quarterly meetings will be sufficient.
 Advanced technical talks by visiting specialists will be more popular then general information discussions.
 Student sections having large undergraduate memberships may wish to participate in engineering shows, contests, sponsor high school science meetings, conduct tours of campus or nearby industrial facilities, as well as the technical talks.
 In either case, meetings at the start of the academic year will generally be less highly specialized than those later on.
 In particular, the first meeting can be an “introduction to nuclear science and engineering” type of program.
 The new transfer students and/or new faculty members are as anxious to meet you as you are to meet them.

 In some institutions, due to group size or campus regulations, campus organizations having related interests may wish to conduct joint meetings.
 This can work towards your benefit, since nationally known speakers are easily secured if larger audiences are expected.